IBM-Bluemix-Docs/mobilepush/push_step_1.md

 17. In the **Save As** field, provide the certificate a meaningful name.
 For example, `sandbox_apns.p12_certifcate` or `production_apns.p12`, then click **Save**.

 	![Export certificate and keys](images/certificate_p12v2.jpg)
 18. In the **Enter a password** field, enter a password to protect the exported items, then click **OK**.
-You can use this password to configure your APNs settings on the Push console.{: #step18}
+You can use this password to configure your APNs settings on the Push Notifications service console.

 	![Export certificate and keys](images/export_p12.jpg)
 19. The **Key Access.app** prompts you to export your key from the **Keychain** screen.
 Enter your administrative password for your Mac to allow your system to export these items, and then select the **Always Allow** option.
 A `.p12` certificate is generated on your desktop.